keptn/keptn.github.io/content/docs/0.2.0/installation/setup-keptn/index.md

 ---
-title: Setup keptn
+title: Install keptn on GKE
-description: How to setup keptn in Kubernetes.
+description: How to setup keptn in GKE.
 weight: 10
 icon: setup
 keywords: setup